Ensuring patient satisfaction is an important way to protect patient relationships and future revenue opportunities.

 In the Quadax Patient Access Management suite, the Out-of-Pocket Estimation tool is a contracts-based estimation engine able to produce an individual professional or technical estimate or a combined estimate.
 The engine analyzes the provider’s negotiated contractual stipulations, chargemaster, historical procedural information, and patient-specific, year-to-date benefit data to arrive at the best estimate of a patient’s financial responsibility possible prior to the current procedure.
 Auto-add technology includes related procedure codes—additional procedures found to generally be done in conjunction with the primary procedure—for a more realistic estimate to eliminate surprises down the line.

 Are you ready to learn more about the role an easy-to-use Out-of-Pocket Estimation tool can play in your mission to provide care to your patient population?
-Click here to request a no-obligation consultation.
+Get started with a no-obligation consultation.

 Fostering high patient satisfaction is one way of thriving in an environment of increased competition for patient-consumers.
-A recent Definitive Healthcare survey of important trends identified consumerism as the second most important topic causing apprehension for healthcare providers.
-If the rise of consumerism in healthcare today has you concerned about the implications for your practice and for your patients, request our latest White Paper, Healthcare Consumerism & Your Revenue Cycle: Flip the narrative and build loyalty through patient-centric tools and processes.
-Request your complimentary copy here.
+A 2019 Definitive Healthcare survey of important trends identified consumerism as the second most important topic causing apprehension for healthcare providers.
+If the rise of consumerism in healthcare today has you concerned about the implications for your practice and for your patients, download Healthcare Consumerism & Your Revenue Cycle: Flip the narrative and build loyalty through patient-centric tools and processes.

 [ii] Jacob Imber, MD, “Lower rates of patient satisfaction may predict readmission,” The Hospitalist, May 23, 2019, https://www.the-hospitalist.org/hospitalist/article/201061/mixed-topics